 “Since quitting I’ve got over 50% of my lung capacity back and I haven’t had a chest complaint in over 20 months!
 I’m getting more and more of me back from quitting.”

 Working together as a partnership with Yorkshire Smokefree and Sheffield Teaching Hospitals, Smokefree Sheffield are developing a new campaign to help support those with COPD get the support they need to make their first steps to quitting.
 This will educate patients on the help they can receive at home as well as in the community.

-Yorkshire Smokefree offers free and flexible support for those suffering with COPD who are ready to take their first steps to quitting.
+Yorkshire Smokefree offers free and flexible support for those suffering from COPD who are ready to take their first steps to quitting.

 “Nearly 90% of COPD related deaths are linked to smoking and the single best thing they can do for their health is to quit.
-The focus for the latest campaign from Smokefree Sheffield is encouraging and supporting those with COPD to start their Smokefree journey, with the support of the services to help them quit for good,” said Greg Fell, Director of Public Health at Sheffield City Council.
+The focus for the latest campaign from Smokefree Sheffield is encouraging and supporting those with COPD to start their Smokefree journey, with the support of the services to help them quit for good.”

 Geoff, who has helped encourage six of his friends and family to quit too, has this advice for people who are still smoking, “Don’t wait until it’s too late and if you fail the first time, that’s ok.
 The service is here to help you and you can just try again.”

 Smokefree Sheffield brings the city’s tobacco control board partners and local services together under one umbrella and has been set up to help smokers, non-smokers, quitters and the whole community work towards a future without tobacco.

 To find out more about Smokefree Sheffield, including advice and support to quit visit smokefreesheffield.org